kubedb/docs/docs/guides/mysql/schema-manager/initializing-with-script/index.md

 ```
 ### Create Separate Namespace For Schema Manager

 In this section, we are going to create a new `Namespace` and we will only allow this namespace for our `Schema Manager`.
-Below is the YAML of the `Namespace` that we are going to create,
+Let's deploy it using this following yaml,

 ```yaml
 apiVersion: v1